Cosmological constraints in covariant $f(Q)$ gravity with different connections: Data and methodology

+(iii) All the Exp-$f(Q)$ and Inv-$f(Q)$ models favor a nonzero $\mathcal{X}_0$ as its peak of posterior distribution departs from $\mathcal{X}_0=0$.
+That means the inertial effects are not negligible in the cosmic history.

-(iv) A negative value of curvature density parameter is favored in the $\mathrm{\Lambda}$CDM model: $\Omega_k=-0.39\pm 0.12$ , which indicates that the universe is closed.
+(iv) A negative value of curvature density parameter is favored in the $\mathrm{\Lambda}$CDM model: $\Omega_k=-0.39^{+0.11}_{-0.13}$ , which indicates that the universe is closed.
 As a matter of fact, the evidences for the closed universe in the $\mathrm{\Lambda}$CDM model were also verified by the higher redshift data including Planck 2018 observations \cite{Planck:2018vyg,DiValentino:2019qzk,DiValentino:2020hov,Handley:2019tkm,Yang:2022kho} and QSO observations \cite{Wei:2019uss,Khadka:2020tlm,Khadka:2021xcc,Bargiacchi:2021hdp,Dinda:2023svr}.
-Especially, both model dependent and independent method favor a closed Universe when using QSO data \cite{Dinda:2023svr}.
-Surprisingly the $f(Q)_k$ models favor a flat universe with the significant discrepancy from the result in the $\mathrm{\Lambda}$CDM model at $\sim 3\sigma$ level.
-In the $f(Q)_k$ models, the curvature density parameter has no deviation from zero within 1$\sigma$ C.L., i.e. $\Omega_k=-0.021^{+0.042}_{-0.064}$ in the Exp-$f(Q)_k$ model and $\Omega_k=-0.020^{+0.033}_{-0.059}$ in the Inv-$f(Q)_k$ model.
+Especially, both model dependent and independent methods favor a closed Universe when using QSO data \cite{Dinda:2023svr}.
+This situation of a closed universe also happens in Exp-$f(Q)_k$ and Inv-$f(Q)_k$ models as shown in Fig. \ref{figC4}.
 By the way, the non-flat $\mathrm{\Lambda}$CDM model predicts a higher matter density $\Omega_m\sim 0.5$ in striking contrast with local measurements of galaxy clustering.
 This result is in agreement with the constraints from the observations of cosmic microwave background (CMB) by Planck 2018 \cite{DiValentino:2019qzk}.
 In fact there is an increasing $\Omega_m$ trend with the redshift in the flat universe as discussed in \cite{Colgain:2022nlb,Malekjani:2023dky}.
 The introduction of extra parameter $\Omega_k$ probably affects the emergence of this trend, which needs further investigations.
+However in the Inv-$f(Q)_k$ model, a lower value $\Omega_m=0.277\pm 0.045$ is given which is different from the result in the $\mathrm{\Lambda}$CDM model and the Exp-$f(Q)_k$ model.